charlie-vf/genshin-recipes-blog/README.md

 - When a user edits their bio, this change is automatic
 - All creation and update times display real-time data

+While data is loading, the user will see a spinner (displayed using an Asset) to notify them that content is on its way to their screen.

+The Popular Recipes component remains mounted throughout page navigation and thus always displays, even while other content is loading.

 ## *Components*

-To minimise unnecessary repetition in this application, cross-page components were created in separate files to allow them to be easily implemented and customised throughout the site.
+To minimise unnecessary repetition in this application and overly large/complicated JavaScript files, small-function and/or multi-use components were created in separate files to allow them to be easily implemented and customised throughout the site.
 This also aided in troubleshooting as smaller aspects of each of the site's functions could be worked on without affecting the site as a whole.

 Examples: